tonypowa/sensor-data-monitoring-grafana/README.md

 ## Next steps

 For inspiration or reference, import a sample dashboard built for this tutorial by entering its ID.
 In Grafana, go to **Home > Dashboards > Import**, enter the ID `22406`, and click **Load**.
 Feel free to adjust it to fit your needs.

-Note: you will need to enter `Prometheus` in the variable field and click refresh, so the panel refreshes the data source and the data is displayed.